-Germany and the USA two immigrants countries welcoming thousands of foreigners every year.
-The USA is traditionally a place where people go to realize their big dreams, Germany preferred by skilled workers from around the world.
+Germany and the US are two countries welcoming thousands of foreigners every year.
+The US was always a place where people go to realize their big dreams, while Germany is more preferred among skilled workers.

 As a skilled professional, executive, or student, you want to get the best of your experience abroad.
-For this reason, we will take a detailed look at life in the USA and Germany.
-Which country is better for you?
-Read this post and you will figure out.
+In this article, we will take a look at different aspects of life in the US vs Germany.

-Germany has 380 Universities and 370,000 international students.
-It is the third most popular destination among international students in the world and the most popular destination in Europe.
+Germany has 380 universities and 370,000 international students.
+It’s the third most popular destination among international students worldwide and the most popular destination in Europe.

-The main advantage of German higher education is that it’s free for foreigners and German citizens.
-The disadvantage – you will probably study on German language and your university won’t be on top of rankings.
+The main advantage of German education is that it’s free for foreign and German citizens.
+The disadvantage is that you will probably study in the German language, and your university won’t be on top of the rankings.

-The semester contribution in most universities between 100 EUR and 350 EUR per semester which also includes your public transportation card.
-Whereas you will be in thousands of dollars debt for many years ahead to pay your tuition fees.
+The tuition fees in most universities are between 100 EUR and 350 EUR per semester, including your public transportation card.
+While in the US, students collect thousands of dollars in debt to get a degree.

 More than 12% of students at German universities come from abroad.
-Germany is an attractive place to study and German university degrees are highly respected by employers worldwide.
+Germany is an attractive place to study, and employers highly respect German degrees worldwide.

-Related: Difference between Universities and Universities of Applied Sciences in Germany.
+Also read: Difference between universities and universities of applied science in Germany.

-In 2019 the US had 1,095,299 international students in its 400 universities around the country, and not without the reason, some top-ranking schools are located in the western country.
+In 2019, the US had 1,095,299 international students across 400 universities around the country.
+The US is by far the world’s most popular destination to study abroad.
+In fact, most top-ranking schools are located in this country.

-Many students prefer to study in the USA because of on-campus resources like accommodations, technology, tools, infrastructure, ambiance, experienced teachers, and of course opportunities.
+Many students prefer to study in the US because of on-campus infrastructure like accommodations, technology, student communities, and occasional parties, of course.

-In the USA bachelor program lasts 4 years when it’s just 3 years in Germany and master has the same length – between 1 and 2 years.
+The bachelor’s program lasts 4 years in the US, whereas it’s just 3 years in Germany, and the master’s has the same length – between 1 and 2 years.

-Student life is very active because many students live on campus and so have tighter and regular relationships that Germans do.
-In Germany many students live in the apartments and not on the campus, in fact, only a few universities in Germany have accommodations next to it.
+US student life is known across the world.
+Many students live on campus and have tighter and closer relationships than Germans.
+In Germany, many students live in apartments instead; in fact, only a few universities provide accommodations on campus.

-While studying in the USA students are being enriched by taking part in the social and cultural scene, since the U.S. campuses provide a rich variety of academic, cultural, and athletic activities.
+Consequently, while studying in the US, students can take part in social and cultural events since campuses provide a variety of academic, cultural, and athletic activities.

 Unfortunately, German universities aren’t on the same level as Americans and offer less to no campus life.

-But the rule is the better your qualifications, the better your chances!
-Unless you pretend on low-end jobs, then Germany has lots to offer, especially for people willing to work hard.
+The rule is that the better your qualifications, the better your chances!
+Germany has lots to offer unless you pretend on low-end jobs, especially for people willing to work hard.

-To work as a foreigner in Germany you will need to apply for an EU Blue Card – a residence permit which allows you to stay and work for a 4 year in the country.
+To work as a foreigner in Germany, you must apply for an EU-Blue Card or work residence permit.
+These permits allow non-EU citizens to stay and work for up to 4 years in the country.

-Germany also gives chance to graduates to work after completing the degree.
-So international students from Non-EU/EEA countries can extend it to stay in Germany and seek work for up to 18 months after graduating, as long as the job is related to their field of study.
+Germany gives a chance to graduates to work after they finish the university.
+So international students from non-EU/EEA countries can extend their stay in Germany and look for a job for up to 18 months after graduating.
+The position you apply for must be related to the field of study.

-The US has low unemployment rates and the economy is thriving, therefore foreigners can expect some great career opportunities, especially in cities like New York, San Francisco, where a lot of immigrants move to realize their dreams.
+The US has low unemployment rates, and the economy is thriving; therefore, foreigners can expect some great career opportunities.
+In particular, cities like New York and San Francisco offer excellent career chances for expats.

-They much more likely would hire someone who is already there, unless your field is in demand nowadays and you already had some experience in the profession.
+They prefer to hire someone who is already in the US unless your field is in high demand and you have experience in the profession.

 Major US employers include: